 Some people prefer email, while others think that a phone call is more personal and engaging.
 For example, surveys say that B2B audiences consider email one of the top three sources of information, right behind colleague recommendations and industry thought leaders.

-Pay a special attention to this matter when you’re planning your cold outreach.
+Pay a special attention to this matter when you’re planning your cold outreach strategy.
 Namely, cold calling has a pretty disappointing conversion rate which almost never goes beyond 2%, but we can’t deny that if you’re a good salesperson, cold calling provides you with an opportunity to adjust your pitch during the course of the conversation, and convince your prospect to hear you out.

 On the other hand, cold emailing is extremely efficient as it allows you to reach hundreds or even thousands of prospects at the same time.
 Its ROI is also great as this method generates $38 for every $1 you invest in it.